matn7/Google-Platform-Notes/flashcard/Microservices.md

 6. Set up a WebHook in GitHub: Set up a webhook to automatically send a POST request to Config Service '/monitor' path after each new push to the config repo.

-### Refresh configurations ar runtime using Spring Cloud Bus & Spring Cloud Config Monitor.
+### Refresh configurations at runtime using Spring Cloud Bus & Spring Cloud Config Monitor.

-1. Push new configuration data into Config repo (User).
+1. User: Push new configuration data into Config repo.
-2. Webhook invokes '/monitor' on config server (GitHub).
+2. GitHub: Webhook invokes '/monitor' on config server.
-3. Trigger a config change event & initiate refresh on all the subscribed nodes (Config Service - Message Broker).
+3. Config Service - Message Broker: Trigger a config change event & initiate refresh on all the subscribed nodes.
-4. Reload of the new configurations data from Config Server inside all the microservices without restart (Microservices).
+4. Microservices: Reload of the new configurations data from Config Server inside all the microservices without restart.

 ![Refresh configurations at runtime.](flashcard-img/refresh-configuration-cloud-bus-and-configmonitor.png "Refresh configurations at runtime.")